radrich/richarmstrong.net/_posts/2022-03-10-doodleverse.md

 image: 'img/ddv-93-eternal-flower.jpg'
 desc: "The Doodleverse is something between a fever dream and a vibrant paradise—it’s certainly not of this world.
 Meet all kinds of weird and wonderful creatures in a variety of dream-like scenes—trees with eyes, castle clouds, vicious plants, creepy hills, and tons of one-eyed birds!"
 categories: ['Projects', 'Illustration', 'NFT']
-tags: ['NFT', 'The100DayProject']
+tags: ['NFT', 'The100DayProject', 'Animation']
 background_color: "black"
 color: "white"
 related:
   - /posts/nft
+  - /posts/happy-sun
   - /pages/the-perfect-100-day-project-book
-  - /classes/procreate-animation

 ---
 # {{ page.title | widont }}